TarynChambers/angular-omdb/ReadMe.md

 - Install required tools gulp and bower:

+run this command:
-> npm install -g gulp bower
+- npm install -g gulp bower

 browse to root project directory.

-run these commands
+run these commands:
-> npm install
+- npm install
-> bower install
+- bower install
-> gulp build
+- gulp build

+To view the site:

-> gulp serve (to serve the site src files using browsersync)
+- gulp serve (to serve the site src files using browsersync)

-> gulp serve:dist (to serve dist files)
+- gulp serve:dist (to serve dist files)